I’ve been missing in action writing here, and cooking in general. I went on a last minute trip to ARMENIA! with my

 – Peel and chop your potatoes into cubes.
 Boil in a pot of salted water until cooked.
 Drain and mash them very well so there are no clumps.
 Let them cool.

--once the potatoes are cool mix them with 100g of flour, the potato flour and the egg in a bowl. mix well with your hands or with a spoon if too sticky. it will be very sticky but if it is not coming together add more flour. every potato is different so you have to figure it out as you go. the more flour you use the denser the dough will be and we don’t want that for these. let it sit for a bit. flour your work surface well.
+– Once the potatoes are cool mix them with 100g of flour, the potato flour and the egg in a bowl.
+Mix well with your hands or with a spoon if too sticky.
+It will be very sticky but if it is not coming together add more flour.
+Every type of potato is different so you have to figure it out as you go.
+The more flour you use the denser the dough will be and we don’t want that for these.
+Let it sit for a bit.
+Flour your work surface well.

--fill a big pot with water and salt well. turn on heat and bring to a boil while you do the next part.
+– Fill a big pot with water and salt well.
+Turn on the heat and bring to a boil while you do the next part.

--make sure you have very well floured hands for the next part. take a third of the dough and roll it into a log about two inches thick and six inches long, cut it into pieces and flatten out a piece. you want to be able to fit a plum in there so use your own judgement on how big your plums are. fill a plum with a little powdered sugar and place it into the dough with the cut side facing side. pick it up in your hands and gently start pushing the dough up so it covers the plum. seal it with your fingers, keep flouring those hands if you need. roll it around in your hands so it seals shut and let it sit on a floured surface or plate while you repeat. repeat until you run out of dough or plums.
+– Make sure you have very well floured hands for the next part.
+Take a third of the dough and roll it into a log about two inches thick and six inches long, cut it into pieces, you want to be able to fit a plum in there so use your own judgement on how big your plums are.
+Flatten out each piece.
+Fill a plum with a little powdered sugar and place it into the dough with the cut side facing side.
+Pick it up in your hands and gently start pushing the dough up so it covers the plum.
+Seal it with your fingers, keep flouring those hands if you need.
+Roll it around in your hands so it seals shut and let it sit on a floured surface or plate while you repeat.
+Repeat until you run out of dough or plums.

 – Once the water is boiling gently place the dumplings in the water, in batches.
 Once they float to the top let them cook another 5 minutes.
 Take them out with a slotted spoon and let them drain in a strainer for a second and them place them on a plate.